FAQs for Mecklenburg County Revaluations

 Q: Does the County only do revaluation at the peak of the market?

-The County is moving to a four-year revaluation cycle and studying how to get to a two-year cycle.
+No. The County has moved to a four-year revaluation cycle and is studying how to get to a two-year cycle.

 Property Information and Values

 Q: When will I get my Notice of 2023 Real Estate Assessed Value?

 These were mailed to Mecklenburg County property owners beginning March 17, 2023.
 Values are available online.

 Q: How can I find my property information?